 Current driver IC

-There are many current driver chips available in market.
+There are many current driver chips available in the market.
 One of the commonly used chips is ULN2003.
 It is a Darlington pair based current driver which is capable of 500mA current output.
 LED drivers with PWM capability are also available in the market with brightness controlling capability.
-CAT4101 from ONSEMI is an example for this.
+CAT4101 from ONSEMI is an example of this.